HPCL-EI/LLM-OBTEA-web/README.md

-# RoboWaiter-Web
+# RobotWaiter Site
-The project website for the paper "Integrating Intent Understanding and Optimal Behavior Planning for Behavior Tree Generation from Human Instructions" (IJCAI 2024).
+Official site for Paper "Integrating Intent Understanding and Optimal Behavior Planning for Behavior Tree Generation from Human instructions"